BeckSM64/Louie-Hero/README.md

   - Added a bunch of boxes to form stairs to climb up the level since the bubble powerup doesn't work with Louie
   - Removed the rising platform that blocked the last opening since the switch can't be hit with Louie
   - Raised the final spiked platform to be level with the exit so Louie can exit the stage

+Various other known issues:
+- Bouncy terrain in Bubble Hole crashes the game when touched
+- Water doesn't damage Louie
+- Can't activate coasters in Secret Room, Hard Coaster, or Mad Coaster
+- Can't activate switches
+- Reflection in Mirror Room crashes the game if present

 I baked in debug mode for now so people can mess around with it and just skip the unbeatable levels, but currently working on fixing those issues